PlumHound/PlumHound/README.md

 * Additional work by SadProcessor with [Cypher Dog 3.0](https://github.com/SadProcessor/CypherDog) shows similar POC via utilizing BloodHoundAD's Cypher Queries with a RestAPI endpoint via PowerShell.
 PlumHound operates similarly however written in python and designed for stringing multiple queries into consumable reports designed to infer actionable items.
 * [BloodHoundAD](https://github.com/BloodHoundAD/BloodHound): We wouldn't be talking about this at all if it weren't for the original BloodHoundAD work.
 BloodHound is developed by @_wald0, @CptJesus, and @harmj0y.
 * "Band-aids don't fix dank domains."
 [BadBlood](https://github.com/davidprowe/BadBlood) saved us a ton of time building realistic-enough AD domains for testing. @davidprowe
+* [BloodHound from Red to Blue](https://www.youtube.com/watch?v=-HPhJw9K6_Y) - Scoubi- Mathieu Saulnier -- About a month after we released PlumHound POC we ran into Scoubi who was working in a similar project, BlueHound, but hadn't yet publicly released it.
+He's planning to Release at SecTor 2020.
+Despite we hadn't met, I found enough similarities between our goals that I felt it would be inappropriate not to credit Mathieu for driving the industry that ultimately lead us to build PlumHound.
+Check out his DerbyCon talk and be on the lookout at SecTor.